skip-mev/connect/providers/base/README.md

 ### WebSocketConnHandler

-WebSocketConnHandler is an interface the encapsulates the functionality of a websocket connection to a data provider.
+WebSocketConnHandler is an interface that encapsulates the functionality of a websocket connection to a data provider.

 ```golang
 // WebSocketConnHandler is an interface the encapsulates the functionality of a websocket